lib-uoguelph-ca/python-novice-inflammation/_episodes/07-pandas.md

 ~~~
 {: .output}

-*   The columns in a dataframe are the observed variables, and the rows are the observations.
+Here we use the read_csv function to read in a file from our data directory.
+If we print our DataFrame we can see that the columns in a DataFrame contain the observed variables, and the rows contain the observations.
-*   Pandas uses backslash `\` to show wrapped lines when output is too wide to fit the screen.
+Note that since our dataset has so many columns, Pandas will use a backslash `\` to show that it has wrapped lines when output is too wide to fit the screen.

 ## Named Collumns and Rows

-One of the great benefits of using pandas DataFrames is that dataframes have support for row and column names.
+One of the great benefits of using pandas DataFrames is that DataFrames have support for row and column names.

-In our gapminder data above, we can see that the columns include the name of the variable.
+In our data above, we can see that the columns include the name of the variable.
 Similarly, we can see that the rows have been indexed with integers.
 If we prefer, we can provide another column to use as the row names:

 ~~~
 data = pandas.read_csv('data/gapminder_gdp_oceania.csv', index_col='country')